 Africa Energy Bank was created to finance the exploitation of the energy resources of the African continent.
 It aims to give priority to the domestic market to stem the threats that the Energy Transition poses to African economies.
 The priority beneficiaries of its services will be the States that have ratified its documents of establishment.
 National companies in the hydrocarbon and energy sectors, as well as any private or public entity, having an impact on the development of the industry in the Member Countries will also have access to the Bank’s services.
 The AEB is clearly positioned as a development bank whose leitmotif is to finance or assist economic development projects.
 To do this, the Bank is counting on an initial capital of $5 billion, which will be able to grow very quickly, because of the enormous needs of the sector.
 APPO Member Countries, alongside Afreximbank, are the main contributors.
 The Council of Ministers allocated to each Member Country the minimum amount of $83.33 million as a share in the Bank’s capitalization.
 Some countries have already started to pay.
 These are Nigeria, Angola and Ghana.
 The next steps also include the recruitment of key staff who will work with consultants for the Bank’s development.

-One Reply to “Africa Energy Bank A giant in the making to revolutionize Africa’s hydrocarbon industry”
+2 Replies to “Africa Energy Bank A giant in the making to revolutionize Africa’s hydrocarbon industry”

 Comments are closed.